-California Annulment Laws – Family Code § 2200 – 2255
+Annulment Laws in California [Annulment Definition] – Family Code 2200 – 2255

 In California, there are a number of possible “grounds,” or reasons, that a family court might grant a request to annul a marriage:

-- The couple is related by blood (Cal Fam.
+- The couple is closely related by blood (incest) (Cal Fam.
 Code § 2200).